unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

       # takes a quantum program
       mitigated = execute_with_zne(circ, partial(shot_executor, n_shots=100))

-   You can read more about functools partial application `here <https://docs.python.org/3/library/functools.html#functools.partial>`_.
+   You can read more about ``functools`` partial application `here <https://docs.python.org/3/library/functools.html#functools.partial>`_.

-The default implementation uses Richardson extrapolation to extrapolate the expectation value to the zero noise limit :cite:`Temme_2017_PRL`. ``Mitiq`` comes equipped with other extrapolation methods as well.
-Different methods of extrapolation are packaged into ``Factory`` objects.
+The default implementation uses Richardson extrapolation to extrapolate the expectation value to the zero noise limit :cite:`Temme_2017_PRL`.
+Mitiq comes equipped with other extrapolation methods as well.
+Different methods of extrapolation are packaged into :class:`~mitiq.zne.inference.Factory` objects.
 It is easy to try different ones.

 .. testcode::